bbauska/W3Cx-3of5/README.md

 In this section, we show some \"classic\" CSS layout techniques for designing an HTML page that uses the new sectioning elements.

-We embed examples from this [very good post about \"Positioning content\"](https://learn.shayhowe.com/html-css/positioning-content/).
+We embed examples from this <a href="https://learn.shayhowe.com/html-css/positioning-content/" target="_blank">very good post about "Positioning content"</a>.
 This is a recommended reading as it details how to use the CSS float property to layout a Web page.

 The 4 examples below are given \"as is\" to give you some hints.
 There are lots of other possibilities on using CSS to position element.

-<h4>Example #1: a &lt;section&gt; on the left and an &lt;aside&gt; on the right, using the float and width CSS properties</4>
+<h4>Example #1: a &lt;section&gt; on the left and an &lt;aside&gt; on the right, using the float and width CSS properties</h4>

 This example uses the following HTML structure (notice that we use the \"HTML entity syntax\" for displaying \"\<\" or \"\>\".
 For example, displays a \"\<\" character).